ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsule Type field.

 Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule; see {{datagram-capsule}}.
-An intermediary that understands the request semantics enough to know that capsules are in use (either by recognizing the HTTP Upgrade token or the Capsule-Protocol header from {{hdr}}) MAY convert between QUIC DATAGRAM frames and DATAGRAM capsules.
+An intermediary can identify the use of the capsule protocol either through the presence of the Capsule-Protocol header field ({{hdr}}) or by understanding the chosen HTTP Upgrade token.
+An intermediary that identifies the use of the capsule protocol MAY convert between DATAGRAM capsules and QUIC DATAGRAM frames when forwarding.
 Definitions of new Capsule Types MAY specify optional custom intermediary processing.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently drop that Capsule.